 4. Try an Aboriginal Sausage at the End of Shakadang Trail

 Yes, you’ve probably already tasted a Taiwan sausage on a stick by the time you visit Taroko Gorge National Park, but not like these!
 The old Truku man who sells them, claims they’re the best in Taiwan, and while we can’t go that far, they certainly are up there.
 Made with black peppercorns grown in the park, they are unlike any others in Taiwan.
 Near the 1.5 km mark on the Shakadang Trail you’ll find several aboriginal stands selling their wares.
 You can’t miss the sausage man!

 5. Don’t Plan on Walking Between Trailheads & Viewpoints

 While some guidebooks foolishly suggest that you could walk completely through Taroko, we highly advise against it.
 The distance from trail head to trail head can often be 5-10 kilometers on winding narrow roads with NO shoulder.
-Add to that, speeding tour busses, tunnels with no lights and you have a recipe for a terrifying and LONG walk.
+Add to that, speeding tour buses, tunnels with no lights and you have a recipe for a terrifying and LONG walk.

 6. Book a Zhuilu Old Trail Tour

 Do you like heights?!
 Do you like the idea of walking on a 90cm wide trail carved into the side of a cliff, 700 METERS above the canyon floor?!
 Did we mention, no ropes or guardrails?
 Welcome to the Zhuliu Old Trail.
-An old Truku tribe hunting path, widened slightly by the Japanese military during Taiwans occupation, this trail is a once in a lifetime experience for the daring amongst us.
+An old Truku tribe hunting path, widened slightly by the Japanese military during their occupation of Taiwan, this trail is a once in a lifetime experience for the daring amongst us.
 Book ahead as only a few permits are issued each day.
 See Taroko from an entirely new perspective.